canada-ca/cloud-guardrails-O365/EN/05_Implement-Data-Protection.md

 ## Additional Considerations

 * [ ] Control document sharing by domains with whitelist or blacklist
-* [ ] Leverage Office 365 Advanced Data Governance for data governance, retention, and expiration.
+* [ ] Explore Office 365 Advanced Data Governance for data governance, retention, and expiration (additional licensing required)
-* [ ] Explore the use of automated DLP with Azure Information Protection for greater consistency and security beyond manual user assignment
+* [ ] Explore the use of automated DLP with Azure Information Protection for greater consistency and security beyond manual user assignment (additional licensing required)
-* [ ] Configure policies to establish [Information Barriers (IB)](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams) to prevent individuals or groups from communicating with each other
+* [ ] Investigate establishment of policies with [Information Barriers (IB)](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams) to prevent individuals or groups from communicating with each other (additional licensing required)
-* [ ] Use [Compliance Boundaries](https://docs.microsoft.com/en-us/microsoft-365/compliance/set-up-compliance-boundaries?view=o365-worldwide) to create logical boundaries that control the user content locations (such as mailboxes, SharePoint sites, and OneDrive accounts) and support eDiscovery.
+* [ ] Investigate the use of [Compliance Boundaries](https://docs.microsoft.com/en-us/microsoft-365/compliance/set-up-compliance-boundaries?view=o365-worldwide) to create logical boundaries that control the user content locations (such as mailboxes, SharePoint sites, and OneDrive accounts) and support eDiscovery.

 ## Validation